 Analog electronic synthesizers provided another path.
 In their early stages they were often used to produce sound effects.
-As analog synthesizers became more capable, such as the Moog modular synthesizer,4 some used them to reproduce well-known musical pieces in electronic form (e.g., Switched-On Bach by Wendy Carlos, 1968) while others invented new types of music (the improvisations of Keith Emerson in the works of Emerson, Lake, and Palmer.)
+As analog synthesizers became more capable, such as the Moog modular synthesizer, some used them to reproduce well-known musical pieces in electronic form (e.g., Switched-On Bach by Wendy Carlos, 1968) while others invented new types of music (the improvisations of Keith Emerson in the works of Emerson, Lake, and Palmer.)

 Few, if any, of these techniques are examples of sonifying data.
 Sonification can be as simple as the shrieking of a smoke alarm or as complicated as converting multi-dimensional data to an audible signal.
-The incessant beeps and whistles of electronic vital sign monitors in hospitals are one example where the change in a sound signals a change in the health of a patient.
+The incessant beeps and whistles of electronic vital sign monitors in hospitals are one example where the change in a sound signals a change in health of the patient.
 These use the 1-D structure of sound to convey information that conditions are both normal and alarming.
-Whistlers are an example of how scientists sonified radio frequency data to study the ionosphere.5
+Whistlers are an example of how scientists sonified radio frequency data to study the ionosphere.

-The radio signals from the interactions of lightning with the electrons in the magnetosphere are heard as descending tones lasting a few seconds at audio frequencies between 1-30 kHz.
+The interactions of lightning with the electrons in the magnetosphere are heard as descending tones lasting a few seconds.